 - oil for shallow or deep frying the pakoras

-- serve the spring onion pakoras hot or warm with coriander chutney or sweet chutney or tomato sauce.
+- Serve the spring onion fritters hot or warm with coriander chutney or sweet chutney or tomato sauce.